ChristianBraybrooke/LaravelChromePdf/README.md

 ## Setup:
 **Laravel >=5.5**

-Laravel 5.5 and above uses package autodiscovery so you are **All Done!**.
-Skip to [usage](#usage)
+Laravel 5.5 and above uses package autodiscovery so you are **all done!**.
+Skip to [Usage](#usage).

 **Laravel 5.5<**

 If you are using Laravel 5.4 or below, you will have to manually register the package.
-After updating composer, add the ServiceProvider to the providers array in config/app.php
+After updating composer, add the ServiceProvider to the providers array in `config/app.php`.
 ```php
 ChrisBraybrooke\LaravelChromePdf\ServiceProvider::class,
 ```

 And optionally add the Facade.
 ```php
 'ChromePDF' => ChrisBraybrooke\LaravelChromePdf\ChromePDF::class,